Surviving one of the biggest earthquakes recorded in history

 I pay huge tribute to the military service members, the civilians who work on the base, and the volunteers who prepared for every detail to take care of the family members as they stumbled off the planes from the flights from Japan.

 The Japanese in Northern Japan suffered immensely from the tsunami and the radiation scares.
-Those workers in the nuclear reactors, working endlessly to make things safe…. are the heroes.
+Those nuclear reactor workers working endlessly to make things safe…. are the heroes.

 I can't say enough about the Japanese people: how there was no looting, no stealing, only working together to rebuild, to find their loved ones, to assign themselves tasks to work as a unit.
 The Japanese are resolute people and they refused to be defeated.

-As a therapist and coach, I know how our brains struggle to make sense of too much happening all at once in a short amount of time.
+As a therapist and coach, I know how our brains struggle to make sense of too much happening all at once in a short time.
 I observed myself oddly acting “normal.”

 I watched myself cleaning my house almost in a robotic fashion and realized I was trying to have control over something again.
 I craved the familiar, to feel safe again.